TABLE OF CONTENTS

 - Maintenance is determined for an indeterminate period or for a fixed period as required to allow the spouse to find a new position and arrange their affairs.

 - Maintenance is allotted in line with the claimant’s needs and the capacities of the person paying the maintenance.
 It is determined as a monthly sum and in advance, and may be requested from the moment a maintenance action is filed.
 In exceptional cases, it may be paid as a one-off sum.

-- A spouse is not obliged to support the other spouse if so doing would jeopardise his or her own ability to support him/herself or any minors whom he or she is obliged to support by law.
+- A spouse is not obliged to support the other spouse if so doing would jeopardise their own ability to support themselves or any minors whom they are obliged to support by law.

 - Maintenance is adjusted in line with the consumer price index of Slovenia once a year.

 4 What does the legal term “legal separation” mean in practical terms?

 A ‘cohabiting union’ (življenjska skupnost) is an essential element of a marriage (Article 3 of the Marriage and Family Relations Act).
 The termination of a cohabiting union (prenehanje življenjske skupnosti), or legal separation, means the permanent termination of the essential elements of the mutual relations existing between the spouses.
 When a cohabiting union ends, the economic union and the intimate and emotional ties between the spouses come to an end, as may the common household, etc.